 Africa Overview

-Africa is a continent with various cultures, landscapes, and 54 different countries.
+Africa is a continent with various cultures, landscapes, and over 50 different countries.

 This short video gives kids an idea about how wonderfully diverse this continent is.

-Children Just Like Me is a wonderful books that features modern children from different countries around the world, including many from Africa.
+Children Just Like Me is a wonderful book that features modern children from different countries around the world, including many from Africa.

 You could also see if there are any 365 degree online virtual tours in on the World Map at Round Me in the country that the children are from.
 I suggest letting kids explore the other "blue dots" in Africa in this site as well, as many as they would like to explore.